muratk5n/thirdwave/en/README.md

 ---

-I hope he goes for it with the new party.

 "Jeremy Corbyn considers launching new party to rival Keir Starmer if he is not reinstated as a Labour MP"